zackhanni/soundslikesoma/_services/01-recording-studios.md

 ## B.Y.O.C

-$20 / Hour
+$20/hour

-Bring Your Own Computer.
+Bring Your Own Computer and engineer.
 You can rent our space and equipment to do your own recording and production.

-Engineer **_not_** included.
+Check out our Studio <a href="/services/07-gearlist" target="Gear List">Gear List</a> Gear List for details on available equipment

+Please print and sign our <a href="/assets/documents/" download="BYOC_RENTAL_AGREEMENTv1.1.pdf" target="BYOC Rental Agreement">BYOC Rental Agreeent</a>  before the start of your session along with your ID

 Monthly packages are available for **_HUGE_** discounts on BYOC.
 Pay by the month and come record whenever you want!